Kholoodalkohali/CS-230-R3231-Operating-Platforms/README.md

 ## Overview

 This repository contains the software design documentation created for The Gaming Room's project to transition their Android-based game, "Draw It or Lose It," into a web-based platform accessible across multiple devices.
-The documentation outlines the requirements, design constraints, system architecture, domain model, evaluation, and recommendations for the project.
+The client, represented by Kholood Alkohali, aimed to expand their game's reach and accessibility by moving it to the web.

 ## Contents